lvshuiyiqing/instcov-1/doc/InstCovImpl.md

 `-DLIBCLANG_BUILD_STATIC=True` into the `cmake` command.
 Besides, the original BFD `ld` has a problem (may be a bug for static linking), you can install `binutils-gold` to fix it.
 It is an official linker replacement for `ld`.
+Additionally, please make sure you have `libz-dev` or `zlib1g-dev` installed (otherwise an `inflate` undefined error will occur during linking).

 ### Adjustmenting CMake variables